Skip to main content

 • Obstetrics and Gynecology

-Women suffering from urinary incontinence often think it’s untreatable and something they have to learn to live with.
+Women experiencing urinary incontinence often think it's untreatable and something they have to learn to live with.
 Thankfully, this is not the case, and there are many options to treating urinary incontinence, including surgery.

 The first step in determining what treatment option is right for you is to understand what type of urinary incontinence you are suffering from.
 There are four main types of urinary incontinence, including stress, urgency, mixed and overflow.

-If your leakage happens mostly with physical activity (i.e., coughing, sneezing, laughing, jogging), then you likely have stress incontinence or stress predominant mixed incontinence.
+If your leakage happens mostly with physical activity, such as coughing, sneezing, laughing or jogging, then you likely have stress incontinence or stress predominant mixed incontinence.
 On the other hand, if the leakage is mostly when you have a strong urge to urinate, then you likely have urgency incontinence or urge predominant mixed incontinence.

 How do you know if surgery is the next step?
 Have you: